 All three consumer Southwest cards feature the same offer:

-- Southwest Rapid Rewards® Plus Credit Card – Earn 60,000 points after you spend $2,000 on purchases in the first 3 months.
+- Southwest Rapid Rewards® Plus Credit Card – Earn up to 60,000 points.
+Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
+Plus, earn 20,000 points after you spend $12,000 on purchases in the first 12 months your account is open.
 (Read our in-depth review)

-- Southwest Rapid Rewards® Priority Credit Card – Earn 60,000 points after you spend $2,000 on purchases in the first 3 months.
+- Southwest Rapid Rewards® Priority Credit Card – Earn up to 60,000 points.
+Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
+Plus, earn 20,000 points after you spend $12,000 on purchases in the first 12 months your account is open.
 (Read our in-depth review)

 This is a limited-time offer that ends on February 11, 2019, so there is only a small window of opportunity.